Sen. Warren to seek re-election, repeats vow to fight Trump

 She was recently named to the Senate Armed Services Committee, a high-profile assignment that could enhance her foreign policy credentials.

-“The big banks and giant corporations aren’t lining up to give money for my re-election,” Warren wrote.
-“In fact, a lot of them would rather see me pack my bags and go home.”

-She appealed to supporters to make small donations to the campaign and volunteer to knock on doors or make phone calls on her behalf.
+Warren appealed to supporters to make small donations to the campaign and volunteer to knock on doors or make phone calls on her behalf.

 “We cannot and will not allow the Republicans and the powerful interests to sink our campaign the same way they sank so many campaigns in 2016,” she wrote.